enmasseio/babble/README.md

 `ask`).
 Blocks can be chained together, resulting in a control flow.
 The results returned by blocks are used as input argument for the next block in the chain.

-A Block has the following functions:
+A `Block` has the following functions:

 - `decide([decision: function, ] choices: Object<String, Block>) : Block`
-  Append a decision block to the control flow.
+  Append a `Decision` block to the control flow.
 Returns the first block in the chain.
 - `tell(message: *) : Block`
-  Append a Tell block to the control flow.
+  Append a `Tell` block to the control flow.
 Parameter `message` can be callback function or an object or value.
 Returns the first block in the chain.
 - `listen([callback: Function]) : Block`
-  Append a Listen block to the control flow.
+  Append a `Listen` block to the control flow.
 Returns the first block in the chain.
 - `then(block : Block | function) : Block`
   Append an arbitrary block to the control flow.
 When a callback function is